waffle-iron/hoot/README.md

 friendly people!
 (I can't vouch for anyone else except a few of my friends, though.)

+### Overv.io

+I track issues in [overv.io](https://overv.io/vulpino/hoot/board/).
+Issues that are queued I'm looking to have In Progress in the next week, and I should only have two issues In Progress at a time.
+If we gather more regular contributors, I'll be able to assign them work and have more issues In Progress, and that means we'll be able to hold a longer queue and develop faster.
+If you want to help, I would really like that you pick an issue in the queue, comment on it, and I'll assign it to you so you can work on it.
+Thank you!

 ### Style Guide

 Please abide by [StandardJS](http://standardjs.com).